yousefelassal/quote-cron/README.md

 > There are many ways of going forward, but only one way of standing still.

 > There are basically two types of people.
 People who accomplish things, and people who claim to have accomplished things.
 The first group is less crowded.

+> Our virtues and our failings are inseparable, like force and matter.
+When they separate, man is no more.